 Lastly, obtaining a financial trading license or approval from a regulatory body can be time time-consuming task that should be factored in the overall development process.
 If legal compliance isn't your forte, hiring a legal counsel or third-party legal team would be appropriate.

 4. Partner With Experienced Developers

 Unless you are a skilled developer, you will need to hire a team or outsource the development of the exchange to a third party.
 Different companies will charge different rates; so you have to do your homework.
 The cheapest solution doesn't always pay off in the long run, so conduct your due diligence to find a trustworthy company with experience.
-Alternatively, there is the option to use battle-tested software, tried and true solutions such as open-source white label exchanges.
+Alternatively, there is the option to use battle-tested software, and tried and true solutions such as open-source white label exchanges.

 5. Decide If You Want To Accept Fiat Currency